J4CKMEISTER/J4CKMEISTER.github.io/whoami.md

 </center>
     </body>
 </html>

-About
+<h2>Whoami</h2>

-Hi, I’m Dejan.
+Hi, I’m Jack.
 I'm a multi-talented human with over 10+ years of experiences in wide range of design disciplines.

 You can also call me a product designer, experience designer, interaction, UI, UX or by any other market defined function-title.
 I'm also a multi-disciplinary maker with over 10 years of experiences in wide range of design disciplines, manager, advisor, entrepreneur, front-end developer, music enthusiast, traveler, photographer and more.